-Welcome to St. Thomas University, home of Biscayne College and the Schools of Business; Law; Arts and Education; Science, Technology and Engineering Management; and Theology and Ministry.
-This catalog will give you a glimpse of the innovative undergraduate programs that will prepare you to face a rapidly changing world as you graduate.
-Our faculty is dedicated to ensuring your academic success and the path to a meaningful career.
+I am honored to serve the students and faculty of St. Thomas University, home of Biscayne College and the Schools of Business; Law; Leadership, Education and Communication; Science, Technology and Engineering Management; and Theology and Ministry.
+This catalog is your guide to our innovative undergraduate programs that will advance you to your career and personal goals.
+At St. Thomas University, we provide world-class career preparation in all of our programs, with an overarching goal to prepare students to be leaders for life.